Twitch's New Monetization & TOS Changes: What You Need To Know

 The third update applies to minimum content requirements, which flew a bit under the radar.

-Section 2.1 of the Monetized Streamer Agreement applies to both Affiliates and Partners, and stated that they must “provide a consistent amount of live content, program quality live content, regularly interact with and engage viewers of your Twitch Channel, and respond to live viewers of your Twitch Channel via Twitch chat.”
+Section 2.1 of the Monetized Streamer Agreement applies to both Affiliates and Partners, and used to state that they must “provide a consistent amount of live content, program quality live content, regularly interact with and engage viewers of your Twitch Channel, and respond to live viewers of your Twitch Channel via Twitch chat.”

 As of now, the clause isn’t mentioned in the agreement anymore.